Impact of EU Exit on Framework Agreements

 - How will call-off contracts be awarded?
 Consult Method of Call Off.

-- How best to include relevant sustainable criteria in order to deliver outcomes through the subsequent call-off arrangements as part of the subsequent contractual terms and conditions for establishing call-off contracts.
+- How best to include relevant sustainable criteria to deliver outcomes through the subsequent call-offs.
+Also, how can you make this part of the contractual terms and conditions for establishing call-off contracts.

-For further information consult the Guide for setting up Framework Agreements.
+For further information consult the Guide for the Use of Framework Agreements.

 Once the framework agreement has been established the terms of the agreement should include instructions on how call-off contracts should be awarded.
-The contracting authority may also produce further guidance for the identified users of the framework agreement on how a call-off contract should be undertaken.
+Your organisation may also produce further guidance for the identified users of the framework agreement on how a call-off contract should be undertaken.

 - Is there more than one framework agreement which could meet the need?